GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

     - Veo
     - Imagen
     - Lyra
-- You have uploaded your vides as `mp4` files to your assigned bucket sub-folder.
+- You have uploaded your videos as `mp4` files to your assigned bucket sub-folder.

 ### Tips
 To access the remote desktop of the DaVinci Resolve VM you will need a GPU accelerated remote desktop client.
 Regular Windows Remote Desktop will not be able to run DaVinci Resolve.